iris-lew/projects/project_006_AES/ReadMe.md

 While building this, I followed a guide and adapted most of the code from the guide for use in AES_2_model_no_custom.ipynb and AES_3_model_set_order.ipynb.

+Update (Feb 3, 2025): I tried to create a custom loss function: a smooth quadratic weighted kappa.
+Unfortunately, it only resulted in the model overfitting and only memorizing the predictions.
+This means my next steps are to implement the quadratic weighted kappa as a metric rather than accuracy, and that I should debug the loss function.

 Language: Python<br>
 Python Libraries: Numpy, Pandas, PyTorch, PIL, wordcloud, transformers, MatPlotLib, Seaborn, scikit-learn, transformers, time, datetime, SciPy<br>